 Can dogs thrive on a vegan diet?

 Yes, they can.
-Due to the regulations set in the United States, any and all dog food has to meet the minimum and not exceed the maximum nutrition requirements.
-So all commercially sold dog food has roughly the same amount of nutrients (within a range) whether it is vegan or not, the nutrients are simply coming from different sources.
+Due to the United States’ regulations, all dog food has to meet the minimum and not exceed the maximum nutrition requirements.
+All commercially sold dog food has roughly the same amount of nutrients (within a range) whether it is vegan or not; the nutrients simply come from different sources.

 Aspros D. Guest Editorial: Why Does Pet Nutrition Give Veterinarians Heartburn?.
 Advances In Small Animal Medicine And Surgery [serial on the Internet].
 (2016, May 1), [cited October 4, 2017]; 291-3.
 Available from: ScienceDirect.